Steve Toth: 2021–present

+Toth was named the third most conservative member of the 89th session of the Texas legislature by Rice University.

 Political campaigns

 2012 Texas House campaign

 In the 2012 Republican primary for the District 15 House seat, the more conservative Toth unseated the five-term incumbent, Rob Eissler, 56.5% to 43.5%.
 In the general election, Toth defeated the Libertarian Party nominee, Sterling Russell 87% to 13%.
 No Democrat sought the seat.

 2014 Texas Senate campaign

 On October 3, 2013, State Senator Tommy Williams said he would not run again in the State Senate Republican primary election scheduled for March 4, 2014.

-In the May 10, 2014, special election to fill the Senate seat that Williams left, Toth came in second place behind Creighton.
-Creighton received 45.2%, Toth 23.7%, Bunch 21.8%, and Galloway 9.3%.
+In the May 10, 2014, special election to fill the Senate seat that Williams left, Toth came in second place behind Brandon Creighton.
+Creighton received 45.2%, Toth 23.7%, Gordy Bunch 21.8%, and Mike Galloway 9.3%.

 Toth and Creighton then met in a special election runoff on August 5, 2014.
 In the special election runoff, Toth was defeated by Creighton 67% to 33% percent.
 Rice University political science professor Mark Jones said both Creighton and Toth "are significantly more conservative than Williams."